array-bz/array-bz.github.io/_posts/2015-11-01-decentralization-for-better-ux.md

 Computing extends the human behavior which has evolved as a system of cooperating individuals.
 In the current topology of the internet, individuals do not have a single node, or center of control.
 Typically, their domain is fragmented across different organizations.
-Email from Gmail, social form Facebook, file storage from Dropbox etc.
+Email from Gmail, social from Facebook, file storage from Dropbox etc.

 Each vendors application exists largely in an ecosystem of its own, which tempts a vendors to offer breadth of products instead of depth.